gauravsaini694/nehasood/content/allpages/dr-neha-sood-swollen.md

           ### 2. Autoimmune disorders

-          * systemic lupus erythematosus,
+          * Systemic lupus erythematosus,

-          * rheumatoid arthritis
+          * Rheumatoid arthritis

-          * sarcoidosis,
+          * Sarcoidosis,

-          * amyloidosis,
+          * Amyloidosis,

-          * eosinophilic granulomatosis with polyangiitis.
+          * Eosinophilic granulomatosis with polyangiitis.

           ### 3. Malignant diseases

-          * head and neck cancers
+          * Head and neck cancers

-          * leukemia,
+          * Leukemia,

-          * lymphoma,
+          * Lymphoma,

-          * metastatic cancer
+          * Metastatic cancer

           ### When to see your doctor?